reserve-protocol/protocol/docs/system-design.md

 Dimension: `{seconds}`

 The unstaking delay is the number of seconds that all RSR unstakings must be delayed in order to account for stakers trying to frontrun defaults.
-It may also be influenced by the length of governance votes.
+It must be longer than governance cycle, and must be long enough that RSR stakers do not unstake in advance of foreseeable basket change.

-Anticipated value: `604800` = 1 week
+Anticipated value: `1209600` = 2 weeks
 Reasonable range: 1 to 31536000

 ### `tradingDelay`